-Since January 1, 1994, we have completed eleven acquisitions in addition to the five described above, including the acquisitions of:
+Since January 1, 1994, we have completed eleven acquisitions in addition to the five described above.
+Most significantly, in terms of size, geographic presence and contribution to our product offerings, we acquired:

-- Italian automotive interiors manufacturers Pianfei and Strapazzini in 1998; - Keiper Car Seating in 1997; and - the primary automotive seat systems supplier to Fiat in 1994.
+- the Italian automotive interiors manufacturers Pianfei and Strapazzini in 1998; - Keiper Car Seating in 1997; and - the primary automotive seat systems supplier to Fiat in 1994.